bodommer/ExpectedForce/README.txt

 USAGE via Makefile
 "make all" will compile and test the code.

-"make compile" will compile the code and create executable named ExfForce.
+"make compile" will compile the code and create executable named ExpForce.

 "make run_test" will run a test on the graph stored in "fb_full.txt" and produce a result file "fb_full_results.txt".